 Many telco customers have one interaction with their provider each month: the invoice.
 Confusing or inaccurate bills stoke frustration, and could cost you customers.
 This problem can be addressed by implementing digital invoicing and deploying artificial intelligence solutions

 If your customers do need to contact you for any reason, they are unlikely to halt their current smartphone activity to do so.
-This is especially true of “Generation Z” – the customers that telcos are now wooing.
+This is especially true of “Generation Z” – the telco customers that operators are now wooing.
 They want to “tap and text” using the channel of their choice; and while telcos already understand that a well-implemented omnichannel strategy can help them meet this demand, they should also be prepared to make the leap to the next level – a channel-less approach.

 , with customer self-enablement, personalized recommendations and all the business logic and the data hidden behind the scenes, this approach ensures a consistent and seamless journey.
 It also simplifies digitization of the customer journey, reducing dependency on a particular application used in the interaction channel.
 This requires business logic independent of all applications, with channel apps utilizing open APIs which serve access to predefined processes.
 In addition, business processes must be defined with the correct gradation to assure swift and simple processing in digital channels.

 is not the only catalog involved here.
 Different domain models drive different business processes.
 For example, while the creation of a customer record may be orchestrated by the relevant process, the actual data and respective validations are driven from the model.
 This facilitates implementation of built-in business processes ready to deploy in digital or physical channel apps, while all the models are set up in the system.Telcos that are prepared to meet the demands of the “always on” generation and adopt some of these modern, customer-centric and channel-less tools, will be best placed to transform into digital service providers - a new generation telecoms - able to innovate at the pace required by today’s market and customers.